tpwo/pyzet/docs/tutorial.md

     1 file changed, 14 insertions(+)
     create mode 100644 zettels/20220126232605/README.md

-Now, you can run `pyzet show` to see your zettel:
+Now, you can run `pyzet show text` to see your zettel:

-    $ pyzet show
+    $ pyzet show text
     ============================ 20220126232605 ============================
     # This is my first zettel created with pyzet